STORM: An Integrated Framework for Fast Joint-Space Model-Predictive Control for Reactive Manipulation: Sampling-Based Model Predictive Control

 \subsubsection{Stopping for Contingencies}

-The finite horizon of MPC makes it myopic to events that can occur far out in the future, especially in dynamic environments.
-Thus, it is desirable to ensure that the robot can safely stop within the horizon in reaction to events that might be observed at timestep~$H-1$.
-We encode this behavior by computing a time varying velocity limit~$\dot{\theta}_{max}\in \mathbb{R}^{H}$ for every timestep in the horizon based on the maximum acceleration of the robot~$\ddot{\theta}_{max}$ (or a user-specifed maximum acceleration) and the time available until~$H-1$.
+The finite horizon makes MPC myopic to events that can occur further in the future.
+Thus, it is desirable to ensure that the robot can safely stop within the horizon in reaction to events that might be observed at timestep~$H-1$, especially in dynamic environments.
+We encode this behavior by computing a time varying velocity limit~$\dot{\theta}_{max}\in \mathbb{R}^{H}$ for every timestep in the horizon based on a user-specifed maximum acceleration~$\ddot{\theta}_{max}$ and the time until~$H-1$.
 This means the joint velocity of the robot must allow it to come to a stop at the end of the horizon by applying the max acceleration.
 Any state that exceeds this velocity is penalized by a cost which is expressed as

 where~$S_u(1)$ is an upper triangular matrix filled with 1.